-Although each Fund generally seeks to invest for the long term, each Fund may sell securities regardless of how long they have been held.
-Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (i.e., not exchange-traded) shares or to changes in the composition of its target index.
+Although the Funds generally seek to invest for the long term, each Fund may sell securities regardless of how long they have been held.
+Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (not exchange-traded) shares or to changes in the composition of its target index.
 Turnover rates for large-cap stock index funds tend to be low because large-cap indexes typically do not change significantly from year to year.
+Turnover rates for mid-cap and small-cap stock index funds tend to be higher than for large-cap stock index funds (although still relatively low, compared with actively managed stock funds) because the indexes they track are more likely to change as a result of companies merging, growing, or failing.
 The Financial Highlights section of this prospectus shows historical turnover rates for each Fund.
 A turnover rate of 100%, for example, would mean that a Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
 In general, the greater the turnover rate, the greater the impact transaction costs will have on a fund's return.
 Also, funds with high turnover rates may be more likely to generate capital gains, including short-term capital gains, that must be distributed to shareholders and will be taxable to shareholders investing through a taxable account.